Service cost management: Limiting rising hospital spending

 SKC has developed a modular sick pay program which takes the various key influence factors of sick pay dynamics within the insurance into account.
 These include

 - the work support through resources and organization, as well as

-- an intensive collaboration with the objective to find solutions for the individual members and
+- an intensive collaboration in order to find solutions for the individual members and

 - as a result the controlling of the resource utilization in the organization.

-A communication and training program which contained strong team development elements was carried out for the decentralized organization after the first project weeks were completed.
+In only a few project weeks, a communication and training program which contained strong team development elements was carried out for the decentralized organization.

 Significant shortenings of sick pay duration were accomplished with the implementation of the concept and as a result expenditure cuts of up to 15% in individual insurance groups.